 While spring cleaning the study, I came across an old tattered and frayed diary of 1977/1978 nestled among the stack of anatomy and management books.

 Half the diary was written by dear husband and the other half by me.
 Reading the diary brought back memories, both happy and sad.
-We were in our final year in ITM.
+We were in our final Diploma years in ITM.
 There were lots of lovey dovey exchange between two young hearts…

 Intelligence without love makes you perverse.
 Fairness & justness without love makes you inflexible & stern.
 Diplomacy & tact without love makes you a hypocrite.
 Success without love turns you arrogant.
 Wealth without love makes you mean & tight–fisted.
 Poverty without love turns you into a radical.
 Beauty without love makes you capricious.
 Authority & power without love lead to tyranny.
 Labor without love turns you into a slave.
 Naivety without love deprives you of values.
 Prayer & worship without love turns you into a egotist.
 Faith without love turns you into a fanatic.

 "Forget about what you thought you were and just accept who you are..."